Why Do Companies Use Invoice Factoring?

 But why do factoring companies care more about a business’ customers when going through the approval process?
 When a factor works with a new client and buys their outstanding invoices, they are not betting on the likelihood of their new client to pay them but are instead betting on the likelihood of their new client’s debtors to pay their invoices.
 So even if a business owner has bad credit, a factor is not assuming that risk.
 They are instead assuming the risk of the client’s debtors not paying their invoices.

-For a similar reason as for those with bad credit, startups and new companies often turn to invoice factoring because they do not have to have a long credit history to be approved.
+For a similar reason as for those with bad credit, new companies and startups often turn to invoice factoring because they do not have to have a long credit history to be approved.
 Instead, an invoice factoring company will look at their customers’ credit history to decide whether or not they will factor their invoices.

 Bank loans are notoriously difficult to get approved for, especially for new businesses and those that do not have great business credit.
 Banks look at a company’s operational history, credit, and capital when they consider loan approval, which makes it difficult for startups to receive financing.
 Additionally, a company must have collateral as a means of securing the loan with a financial institution.
 If a business does not have the assets to secure a loan against, they will have a much more difficult time getting approval.